maxburkhardt/light-palette/README.md

 light-palette
 =============

-Automatically extracts "interesting" colors from a picture.
-Planned Google Glass app.
+Google Glass app that extracts "interesting" colors from a picture, and makes a visually pleasing palette for you.
+This is designed to be run on App Engine.